NFL Rumors: Jalen Ramsey’s Trade Request Came After ‘Disrespectful’ Meeting With Tom Coughlin

-Jalen Ramsey request for a trade out of Jacksonville reportedly came after the All Pro cornerback had what he saw as a “disrespectful” meeting with Tom Coughlin.
+Jalen Ramsey’s request for a trade out of Jacksonville reportedly came after the All Pro cornerback had what he saw as a “disrespectful” meeting with Tom Coughlin.

 “Those disrespectful things reportedly were said to him by Jaguars V.P. of football operations Tom Coughlin,” the report noted.